Join the Kiwis who are hatching their tomorrow and have invested more than $2 billion with Hatch.

 Typically money market funds are considered lower-risk funds.
 But that doesn’t mean they are completely immune from risk altogether - no investment is!

-There are three possible risks that a money market fund may be exposed to.
+There are still possible risks that a money market fund may be exposed to.
 These are:

 - Liquidity risk - may occur during extreme market volatility when more money is being withdrawn than there is available in the fund.